yunfan/punyforth/README.md

 At first we select the modules to be installed using the *modules.py* python script.
 Then we install both Punyforth and the selected modules (this time only the core library) to the ESP8266 using the *flash* script.

-Open a serial terminal on port COM3 then type:
+Open a serial terminal (default baud rate is 115200 bps) on port COM3 then type:

 ```forth
 println: "Hello world!"